 One of the stories told in the family about this journey is the following.
 Somewhere in Nebraska or maybe in Wyoming a large group of Indians came charging up over a rise and completely circled the wagon.
 John on seeing them coming, said to his wife Mary Jane, “Do not act afraid and be very quiet”.
 The Indians circled and scream war cries at the terrified wife and children and then one of the Indians came right up to the wagon and ask them where the rest of their company was.
 John apparently unafraid or a very good actor told the Indian they were traveling by themselves.
 The Indian rode off and then they started circling and screaming war cries again, John set on the wagon seat and remained calm, but whispered back to Mary to get the large wooden bowl and fill it with the sea biscuits he had in his trunk.
 John’s trunk he had used while a cabin boy was completely filled with sea biscuits, which Mary had thought was a waste of time to bring with them since she apparently did not like them.
 There were so many Indians, so the story goes that the huge bowl of sea biscuits was passed around until the trunk was empty.
 The same Indian rode back up to John after the last bowlful was passed around and said, “Crazy white man”, and then they all rode off as quickly as they had come up.
 I am sure there are other stories that could be told about this trip, I know they were stuck in sand, almost washed away in the Platte River and I am sure there were others, but for now it is time to go on to something else.

 John and his family arrived in the Salt Lake Valley in August of 1859, first living in the area now known as Woods Cross and then eventually in the area known now as Bountiful.
-John’s rock home in Bountiful is on the Utah Historical Homes register and the following are a couple of pictures we took of it last year in 2014.
-The time before that we had stopped by, there was a man outside that we talked to and he was a descendant of John McNeil and Mary Jane Quinn and he said there had always been a McNeil/Quinn living in this home since the day it had been built.
-We saw no one around this time, but I am assuming there is still a McNeil descendant still living there today.
+John’s rock home in Bountiful is on the Utah Historical Homes register and one time when we had stopped by, there was a man outside that we talked to and he was a descendant of John McNeil and Mary Jane Quinn and he said there had always been a McNeil/Quinn living in this home since the day it had been built.
+I am assuming there is still a McNeil descendant still living there today.

 The rest of John McNeil and Mary Jane Quinn’s eleven children were born there in Bountiful, Davis County, Utah and their names were the following: Robert Corlett McNeil, 1860-1916, Joseph Henry McNeil, 1862-1921, George Quinn McNeil, 1865-1943, Charles Hyrum McNeil, 1867-1934, Margaret Jane McNeil Schmidt, 1869-1937, Elizabeth Ann McNeil Fuller, 1872-1961, David McNeil, 1875-1912, and Harriet Jeannette McNeil Bradshaw, 1877-1962.
 The following is a picture of Mary Jane Quinn McNeil taken in Bountiful, but I am not sure what year and one of John McNeil taken in about 1874, so that could be about when Mary Jane’s was taken as well.